');

 About Eureka, WI

-Eureka is a small community in Wisconsin with a population of 255 residents.
-The median household income is $67,083 per year, which is near the national average.
-The median age in Eureka is 34.2 years.
+Eureka is a small community located in Wisconsin with a population of 255 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,083 per year, which is 11% below the national median of $75,149.
+The median age of 34.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Eureka, WI